Azure/azure-sdk/docs/rust/introduction.md

 sidebar: general_sidebar
 ---

-{% include draft.html content="The Rust Language guidelines are in DRAFT status" %}

 ## Introduction

 The Rust guidelines are for the benefit of client library designers targeting service applications written in Rust.
 You do not have to write a client library for Rust if your service is not normally accessed from Rust.